Homological mirror symmetry for functors between Fukaya categories of very affine hypersurfaces: Introduction

 Moreover, there is a commutative diagram \cite[Example 7.25]{GPS3}:

-where $\cup$ denotes the cup functor of Abouzaid-Ganatra \cite{GPS3} and the bottom equivalence is the equivalence \eqref{eq:torichms} from \cite[Theorem 1.2]{Kuwagaki} combined with the work of \cite{GPS3}.
+where $\cup$ denotes the cup functor \cite{sylvanOrlov} (envisioned by Abouzaid-Ganatra \cite{GPS3}) and the bottom equivalence is the equivalence \eqref{eq:torichms} from \cite[Theorem 1.2]{Kuwagaki} combined with the work of \cite{GPS3}.
 This is the prototype of the theorems we prove: we show that homological mirror symmetry respects certain naturally defined functors on each side of mirror symmetry.

 Auroux observed in \cite{Speculations} that the complement $(\CC^{\ast})^n\setminus H$ is also a very affine hypersurface, mirror to the toric anticanonical divisor $Z$ inside the canonical bundle $K_X$.
-The functoriality results we prove will show that the HMS equivalences of \cite{BenVivek} intertwine symplectically-defined functors to and from $\scr{W}((\CC^{\ast})^n\setminus H)$, with various pullback and pushforward maps coming from the algebraic geometry of the mirror $Z$.
+Our functoriality results show that the HMS equivalences of \cite{BenVivek} intertwine symplectically-defined functors to and from $\scr{W}((\CC^{\ast})^n\setminus H)$, with various pullback and pushforward maps coming from the algebraic geometry of the mirror $Z$.
 We shall say informally, that such functors \textit{correspond under mirror symmetry} when a commutative diagram like (\ref{eqn:diagram1}) exists (with respect to specified mirror symmetry equivalences).